suffolklibraries/sljekyll/new-suggestions/elibrary-picks/_posts/2019-11-27-ebooks-december-2019.md

 ![When the Time Comes, A Hut of One's Own, The Dark Isle](/images/featured/featured-elibrary-december-2019.jpg)

 We're always adding great titles to our [eLibrary](/elibrary/).
-We've listed some of our favourite new eBooks on [OverDrive](/elibrary/overdrive/) for November to help you choose your next digital read.
+We've listed some of our favourite new eBooks on [OverDrive](/elibrary/overdrive/) for December to help you choose your next digital read.

 See also: